TaTooKa/Erzahlspiel/docs/source/pages/worlds/interplanetary/spacephysics.rst

    :widths: 20, 80

    "1 Hour of Oxygen left", "Air is hard to breathe.
 Someone with an appropriate Skill might be allowed a roll to notice."
    "30 minutes of Oxygen left", "It’s getting hard not to hyperventilate.
-Everyone affected gains the ``Hard to breathe (Mild)`` Condition, and loses 1 HP per minute."
+Everyone affected gains the ``Hard to breathe (Mild)`` Condition."
    "5 minutes of Oxygen left", "Everyone can notice the first telltales of asphyxiation.
-Everyone affected gains the ``Asphyxiating (Moderate)`` Condition, and loses 3 HP per minute."
+Everyone affected gains the ``Asphyxiating (Moderate)`` Condition."
    "All Oxygen gone", "Everyone automatically passes out.
-They lose 5 HP per minute until dead."
+They last 5~10 minutes until dead."

 Losing pressure
 ~~~~~~~~~~~~~~~